codac-team/codac/doc/source/03_basics/01_start_project.rst

 Start a project
 ===============

-Copy-paste the following example code in a file named ``main.cpp``:
+Tubex is ready to be used on your computer.
+You can now copy-paste the following example code in a file named ``main.cpp``:

 .. code-block:: c++